-The quantum version of the three body problem was studied in the context of the Helium atom (nucleus + 2 electrons = 3 bodies).
-Interestingly, some works on the quantum version reached new definitions of the dynamical variables and new forms for the quantum Hamiltonian, which in hindsight, are related with novel formulations of the non-quantum problem.
-Hylleraas (1929) \cite{Hylleraas_1929} presented a Hamiltonian in terms of side lengths for the $\vec{J}=0$ sector and furthermore setting two electron masses to be equal and the the nucleus mass to be infinite.
+The quantum version of the three-body problem was studied in the context of the Helium atom (nucleus + 2 electrons = 3 bodies).
+Interestingly, some works on the quantum version reached new definitions of the dynamical variables and new forms for the quantum Hamiltonian, which, in hindsight, are related with novel formulations of the non-quantum problem.
+Hylleraas (1929) \cite{Hylleraas_1929} presented a Hamiltonian in terms of side lengths for the $\vec{J}=0$ sector and furthermore setting two electron masses to be equal and the nucleus mass to be infinite.
 Gronwall (1932) \cite{Gronwall_1932} introduced 3d variables that made the kinetic term conformally Euclidean.
 Fock (1954) \cite{Fock_1954} introduced 4d variables that reduce to Gronwall's variables after imposing the reduction to $\vec{J}=0$.
 Finally, Tkachenko (1978) \cite{Tkachenko_1978} presented a Hamiltonian for non-zero $\vec{J}$.

+In mathematics, the three-problem inspired considerable development, and one can mention the following contemporary works. \cite{McGehee_1974} introduced the triple collision manifold in the context of linear motion, and \cite{Waldvogel_1982} generalized it to planar motion. \cite{Albouy_Chenciner_1998} generalized the reduction and the determination of the shape preserving time evolutions of the $n$-body system to arbitrary space dimensions.
+Lastly, the 3BP is the setup for one of Smale's problems for 21st century mathematics (no. 6) \cite{Smale}.

-The three-body problem was studied in diverse scientific fields, going beyond the above mentioned extensive work in general physics, mathematics, quantum physics, computer simulations and astrophysics.
-It is the setup for one of Smale's problems for 21st century mathematics (no. 6) \cite{Smale}.
-Forces other than Newtonian gravity were considered, and a sample of such work includes Coulomb forces \cite{Liverts_Barnea_2013} and harmonic forces \cite{Saporta_Katz-Efrati_2020}.
+The study of the three-body problem goes beyond the above-mentioned extensive work and includes diverse work within general physics, quantum physics, computer simulations and astrophysics.
+Forces other than Newtonian gravity were considered, and a sample of such work includes Coulomb forces \cite{Liverts_Barnea_2013} and harmonic forces \cite{Principia} prop.
+64, \cite{Saporta_Katz-Efrati_2020}.

 Despite this venerable history, certain features of the reduction are still lacking.
 First, a choice of coordinates that satisfy the center of mass constraint appears to violate the permutation symmetry (see section \ref{subsec:translations}), which is unnatural.
 Secondly and relatedly, the shape sphere variables display somewhat surprising and undeserved properties (see last paragraph of section \ref{subsec:discussion}), which suggest that a more direct and natural route to their introduction might exist, which would make them clearer.
 Thirdly and lastly, extant formulations do not incorporate the angular momentum components as canonical variables, which would be natural given their central standing as conserved quantities.